davidgoy/reflect/README.md

 >
 > - Two domain (or subdomain) names available for use... one for your WordPress site, and the other for your Reflect site.
 >
 > - Apache HTTP web server (or a compatible alternative such as LiteSpeed) with PHP 7.0 or later installed.
+>
-For maximum security, the front-end (your Reflect site) should ideally be hosted on a separate server to the back-end (your WordPress site).
+>   **Optional:** For maximum security, you may host the front-end app (your Reflect site) on a separate server to the back-end app (your WordPress site).
 >
 > - WordPress v5.0 or later installed.
 >